nabsha/ascender/README.md

 * Elevator-Controller keeps records of Elevator location and direction at all times.
 A stationary Elevator will not have any direction.

+* Elevator will keep track of people and their destination level.
+So lets say 10 people board the elevator from ground floor going to floor 10, then on its way up, 5 more people boarded the elevator from floor 2 for floor 9, then elevator must stop at floor 9, remove 5 people from itself, then go to floor 10 and remove 10 people.

 # Documentation